monte-language/monte/docs/faq.rst

 resolved

-Q) How do you send a message to an object?
+How do you send a message to an object?
 ------------------------------------------

-A) In E (and Monte), there are two ways to send a message to an object.
+In E (and Monte), there are two ways to send a message to an object.

 1) Use the method call, foo.baz()
 2) Use eventual send, foo <- baz()

-Q) Are all messages eligible for both methods of sending?
+Are all messages eligible for both methods of sending?
 ---------------------------------------------------------

-A) A call (#1) is immediate and returns the value of whatever in foo handles that message, probably a method.
+A call (#1) is immediate and returns the value of whatever in foo handles that message, probably a method.

 An eventual send (#2) returns a promise for the result  (in particular, foo does